 Okay, so we aren't quite ready to leave the nut train yet, but it's for good reason.
 Nut butters like almond butter contain dietary fiber—a type of carbohydrate that cannot be broken down into glucose.
 Instead, it passes through the body undigested, which means it has little impact on blood sugar.

 Nut butter makes a great spread on whole wheat toast, celery, and apple slices (look at us, we just gave you a few extra nutrient-dense snack ideas!).
-For more information on the benefits of nut butter, and which ones offer more nutrient density, check out this article!

 3) Canned Tuna